 Since Son Hao is a lesser-known destination in Halong Bay, it may be a little challenge for those aspiring a sneak peek of this place.
 Hence, if this is on your bucket list, don’t forget to get a hand from a local tour guide for the best arrangement!

 Those who are looking for the spectacular view of the Bay up in the sky, then hop on a seaplane.
 Those who see a cultural journey, embark on a journey to the fishing villages at the mountain retreat.
 No matter what you are finding for, Halong Bay has everything it takes to please.
-All you need to do is get your camera ready, bookmark this article right away, sign up for a local tour operator and let them take care of the rest for you.
+All you need to do is get your camera ready, bookmark this article right away, contact with Vietnam Travel’s Halong cruise specialists and let us take care of the rest for you.